 Board Response-Board policy currently dictates that the amount of funds authorized for an ITA be commensurate with the training provider's cost (tuition and fees as reflected in the ETPS) and other required related program expenses (books, supplies, equipment, tools, uniforms) for the current program year.
 As a general rule, the Board imposes a maximum amount of time allowed for the use of an ITA as two (2) program years, barring extenuating circumstances.
-Under consideration by the Board of Directors at the February 25, 2021 meeting, is imposing a financial limitation capped at \$7,500.00 per student attending in-county training and a maximum of \$10,000.00 for out-of-county students attending.
-This would apply to any training course(s) or programs of study, with the caveat that the training participant utilize their Pell Grant as the first funding mechanism (if eligible and awarded).
-The Executive Director would maintain authority to consider exceptions on a case-by-case basis.
+The Board of Directors at the April 29, 2021 meeting imposed a financial limitation capped at a maximum of \$10,000.00 per participant.
+This applies to any training course(s) or programs of study, with the caveat that the training participant utilize their Pell Grant as the first funding mechanism (if eligible and awarded).
+The Executive Director maintains authority to consider exceptions on a case-by-case basis.
 Adherence to this policy, allows the Board to maximize funding opportunities for more eligible participants, as well as ensuring fidelity to the spirit and intent of WIOA training.